Issue 34 – Athletic Fields, Principal Assignments, and Fiscal Oversight

 Two new highly capable cohorts are coming to West and South Seattle -- but so are changes to identification practices.

 Immigration enforcement activity has ramped up across the country in recent months.
 Though Seattle has not been specifically targeted in the same way as other cities, Seattle-area immigration arrests have more than doubled since Trump took office.
-A well-documented incident of ICE officers executing violent arrests on school property in
+A well-documented incident of ICE officers executing violent arrests on school

 Credible reports of ICE near SPS campuses triggered an immediate response.